 With three Crystal Jade restaurants joining Oddle Eats this month, it’s a reason to celebrate.
 Crystal Jade Hong Kong Kitchen, with its reimagination of timeless and irresistible Cantonese favourites, is here to bring the char chaan teng experience to your home!

 Most of us see burgers as great grub for busy days, rather than something to savour and appreciate with every bite.
 With CARNE, helmed by Mauro Colagreco, an Italian-Argentine chef who ranked top in the World’s Best Restaurants in 2019 and owner of the 3-Michelin starred Mirazur in France, that sentiment is about to change.

 This is no run-of-the-mill burger chain.
 As a Certified B Corporation, CARNE is committed to supporting small communities and local producers all while promoting sustainable food production.
-Patties are made with 100% natural grass-fed beef that doesn’t endanger native grasslands, and vegetables are cultivated without chemicals and come from local orchards, all to minimize our impact on the environment.
+Patties are made with 100% natural grass-fed beef that doesn’t endanger native grasslands, and vegetables are cultivated without chemicals in local orchards.

-Feast on the Beef and chimchurri burger (from $24), with a succulent beef patty, local arugula, and organic red onion sandwiched in between pillowy buns.
-Otherwise, the Classic burger (from $19.50) is sure to placate your cravings without compromising ethical consumption.
+Feast on the Beef and Chimchurri Burger (from $24), with a succulent beef patty, local arugula, and organic red onion sandwiched in between pillowy buns.
+Otherwise, the Classic Burger (from $19.50) is sure to placate your cravings.